 Applying products high in vitamin E to your skin may help reduce the appearance of scars, but the research is inconclusive.

 In one study, children with surgical scars who applied vitamin E to their skin three times a day didn’t develop keloids (extra scar tissue) over their wounds.

 However, another study found that vitamin E produced no better results than a petroleum-based ointment.
 One-third of the people who had used vitamin E also developed an itchy rash called contact dermatitis.

 The vitamin E in hazelnut oil may also help reduce the appearance of fine lines.

-However, some research suggests that products combining vitamin E and C are more effective at fighting signs of aging than products with only vitamin E. Hazelnut oil doesn’t contain vitamin C.
+However, suggests that products combining vitamin E and C are more effective at fighting signs of aging than products with only vitamin E. Hazelnut oil doesn’t contain vitamin C.

 Sunlight creates free radicals, which harm your cells and lead to signs of aging in your skin.
-Vitamin E helps protect your body by neutralizing free radicals and protecting cell membranes from sun damage.
+Vitamin E helps protect your body by and from sun damage.

 Hyperpigmentation is a condition that causes skin to darken.
 It can affect small or large areas of your skin.

 Hyperpigmentation can be caused by several factors, including:

 Hazelnut oil is rich in vitamin E, and suggests that vitamin E can reduce hyperpigmentation.
 However, more research is needed to truly determine its efficacy.